 Yes, this is all happening several thousand miles away from me, and officially in a different country.
 But as its enemies are forever pointing out, “The West” is de facto the American Empire, and Britain one of its protectorates.
 In other words: this is also our election, and who occupies the White House is intensely relevant to us.
 We just don’t get to vote.

 If a nutty story about a pet squirrel tells us anything about electoral contests on the scale of the United States, it’s that you can forget policy-based campaigns.
 With 161 million registered voters, all you can really contest is vibes.
 And in its sheer virality, Peanut’s martyrdom offers insight into one of those clusters of vibes.
-Meanwhile the circumstances of his original celebrity hint, far more darkly, at why those grievances may remain unsatisfied — whoever wins.
+Meanwhile, the circumstances of his original celebrity hint, far more darkly, at why those grievances may remain unsatisfied — even if, as now looks likely, Trump will soon be back in the White House.

 The Peanut moment crystallised two interconnected features of Trump’s 2024 campaign.
 First, the rise to prominence of people, views, and aesthetics from an extremely online Right that, back in 2016, was a subculture without institutional power.
 Love it or hate it, this tilt was reflected in the choice of J.D.
 Vance, a man who drops Right-wing meme allusions in mainstream press interviews, as Trump’s running-mate.
 And, secondly and relatedly, Trump’s principal 2024 backer: Elon Musk.
 Musk’s 2022 purchase of the website formerly known as Twitter, his adoption, re-platforming, and mainstreaming of e-Right aesthetics and talking-points, and his all-in backing of the Trump campaign in turn stand metonymically for a broader Right-wing shift in political allegiance among tech bros.